inform-us/requirements_specifications/rules/rass.md

     - ‘missing’

   ### GENERATE DESIGNATION FOR PATIENT CALENDAR DAY
-4. Perform a count of the number of eligible hours in that calendar day (labels: ‘on target’’ or ‘off target’).
-This is the denominator.
+4. Perform a count of the number of eligible hours in that calendar day (labels: ‘on target’ or ‘off target’).
+This is the denominator
 5. Take most frequent epoch count as the calendar day designation.
-IF highest count on that calendar day is ‘on target’’ then designate as ‘on target’ OR if ‘off target’ then designate as ‘off target’.
+IF highest count on that calendar day is ‘on target’ then designate as ‘on target’
+6. IF highest count on that calendar day is ‘off target’ then designate as ‘off target’
-6. IF the most frequent hour counts are equal (between ‘on target’ and ‘off target’ (step 5) then calendar day designation = ‘on target’.
+7. IF the most frequent hour counts are equal (between ‘on target’ and ‘off target’ then calendar day designation = ‘on target’

 ### GENERATE DATA POINT FOR SPC CHART
 7. Take all of the patient calendar day designations and aggregate into one week: Week defined as: Monday 00:00 - Sunday 23:59
 8. NOT ACHIEVING RASS TARGET CHART: calendar day designation = ‘not achieving target’ divided by all calendar day designations ‘achieving target’ + ‘not achieving target’ (i.e. add up all ‘not achieving target’ in that week and divide by ‘not achieving target’ + ‘achieving target’ in that week).
-Present as percentage.
+Present as percentage